 Bronzino Illuminating Cream Bronzer comes in five shades to match different skin tones and contains 100% ethically mined mica for the shimmer effect.
 Note that not all bronzer shades contain lake dyes.

 I tried the Tower 28 Bronzino Illuminating Cream Bronzer in the lightest shade Sun Coast and found it to be a flattering shade.
 It’s got a creamy consistency and glides into skin easily.

-I am personally just not a fan at all of the clear plastic packaging.
-It feels flimsy and cheap.
+I am personally just not a fan of the clear plastic packaging.
+It feels flimsy and like it could break easily.